-Under VAWA 2005, Congress authorized \$1 million per year to develop and maintain the national tribal sex offender registry and protection order registry.
-Each year since 2008, Congress has also appropriated this amount.
+Under VAWA 2005, Congress authorized \$1 million for years FY2007-2011 to develop and maintain the national tribal sex offender registry and protection order registry.
 It is unfortunate and unacceptable that OVW has not acted to implement this lifesaving project.
 The statute contains language that prevents usage of these funds for any other purpose and also requires that such funds remain available until expended for the development of the tribal registries.